 Yes.
 We researched breeders and chose a reputable breeder who already bred dogs for therapy work.
 The dog is Kennel Club registered and the breeder is a Kennel Club Assured Breeder.

 The dog is kept in the Headteachers office.
 This area is separate from the classrooms.
 We will be careful to ensure that time spent with the school dog is shared among the children fairly.

 Yes, we have carefully considered having a dog in school and sought advice from many sources, including other schools that have a school dog.

 The nominated member of staff will be the legal owner of the dog and as a result, will be responsible for its training.

 Q How will the dog be toileted to ensure hygiene for all?

 In the interest of health and hygiene our school dog is toileted in an area of the school site where children have no access.
 Thus there will be no chance of the children coming into contact with faeces.

 Q How will the dog’s welfare be considered?

 The dog will be walked and allowed out several times each day.

 The dog will have access to food and water.
-We will work closely with other professionals to ensure the dog’s welfare is always carefully considered.

 Q How will this be managed where children have allergies?